 Work-Life Balance |

-Working from home part of the week allows employees to better manage personal responsibilities, reducing stress and burnout |
+Part-week home working allows employees to better manage personal responsibilities, reducing the chronic stress and burnout that full-office attendance produces for many knowledge workers. |

 Time and Cost Savings |